maxux/ttyd/README.md

-# tfmux - ThreeFold Multiplexer
+# Core X - ThreeFold Multiplexer

-tfmux is a fork of [ttyd](https://github.com/tsl0922/ttyd), customized and rewritten to start multiple process and share their interactivity over a Web UI.
+Core X (previously tfmux) is a fork of [ttyd](https://github.com/tsl0922/ttyd), customized and rewritten to start multiple process and share their interactivity over a web interface.

 # Features

-- Built on top of Libwebsockets with C for speed
+- Built on top of Libwebsockets
 - API to control behavior
 - Fully-featured terminal based on Xterm.js with CJK and IME support
 - Graphical ZMODEM integration with lrzsz support
 - SSL support based on OpenSSL
 - Run any custom command with options
 - Basic authentication support and many other custom options
+- Multiple process support
+- No threads (async)
+- Start with chroot environment

+# Security

+In order to use corex as process manager in a container, you can start corex with special `--chroot` flags, when ttyd is ready, it will chroot into that directory and you won't have access to original directory.
+With this mechanism, you can start ttyd with all the dependencies needed and provide chrooted-process access over webui.

 # API
 Documentation will arrives soon.